bryanhce/slack-birthday-bot/README.md

 This project became an opportunity to kill two birds with one stone: solve my birthday tracking problem while diving into technologies I'd been wanting to explore.
 I'd been looking for an excuse to learn how to develop a Slack bot and wanted to experiment with serverless framework and architecture, so building a custom birthday reminder system seemed like the ideal way to get hands-on experience with both.

+Note: I know there are a couple of unnecessary comments in the code base, they are there to remind me of what the syntax is doing exactly!

 # Architecture

 ![Architecture diagram](public/architecture.png)